Managing Descope Flows

 Disabling and Activating Flows

-When you are not actively using a Flow you can disable it from the Console.
-This can be done by selecting the flow(s) within the Descope console by the checkboxes on the left then the disable button at the top of the table, or by clicking the three dots on the right selecting disable.
-The same process applies when you want to re-enable the flows, but select active.
+When you are not actively using a Flow, you can disable it from the Console.
+This can be done by selecting the flow(s) within the Descope console by the checkboxes on the left, then the Disable button at the top of the table, or by clicking the three dots on the right selecting Disable.
+The same process applies when you want to re-enable the flows, but select Activate.

 Exporting and Importing Flows